WildflowerSchools/database_connection_honeycomb/tasks.md

 # To do

+* Make naming more consistent (datapoint intead of data, honeycomb results instead of output)
+* For public functions, separate bits that apply to all interfaces
+* Move long fetch data query string inside function
+* Move all functions inside classe
-* Add ability to delete records (to facilitate testing)
+* Add ability to delete record by start, end, and object IDs
 * Write docstrings
 * Align parent and sibling classes
 * Add DataQueue functionality to parent class